arsalanansariofficial/nextjs-bootstrap-fontawesome-template/README.md

 ### The Ansari Weather

-Project based on **Next.js**, it provides an interface for fetching weather data.
+Project based on **Next.js**, template for getting started with NextJs, Bootstrap & Font Awesome.

 ### Pre Requisites